Sooner or later, every realtor will encounter a property involved in a bankruptcy case.

 Real estate continues to be property of the estate, subject to the automatic stay, until abandoned, sold, or the case is closed.

-The administration of bankruptcy estate assets may extend beyond the point at which the debtor gets a discharge.
+The administration of bankruptcy estate assets by a bankrupcy trustee may extend beyond the point at which the debtor gets a discharge.
 So the case may be open on the court’s records, yet the debtor has their allowed exemptions and their discharge.

 Sale of a home under those circumstances may require that the debtor get a court order expressly abandoning their property so that they can eliminate the cloud on title created by an open bankruptcy case.